17 Prettiest Tuscany Villages & Hill Towns in Tuscany + Tips How to Visit in 2022

 • Horseback riding through the Tuscan landscape.

-A great option is to stay outside the old town at one of the farmhouses at the Hotel Sovestro where you can enjoy the countryside and take a horseback ride through the vineyards and olives trees.
+• Hotel Sovestro (⭐️ 9.1)is a great option is to stay outside the old town, where you can enjoy the countryside and take a horseback ride through the vineyards and olive trees.

 one of the most amazing Tuscany Villages